by Kayla Toh

-Last week, BrightLemon had the privilege of attending an insightful and empowering talk by the former White House Communications Director and Director of Communications for the Hillary Clinton 2016 presidential campaign.
-In light of her new book; ‘Dear Madam President: An Open Letter to Women Who Will Run the World’, Jennifer Palmieri shared the emotional turbulences she experienced during the campaign, whilst shedding light on how those events could be used to encourage and guide our future female leaders.
+In her book, ‘Dear Madam President: An Open Letter to Women Who Will Run the World’, Jennifer Palmieri shared the emotional turbulences she experienced, whilst shedding light on how those events could be used to encourage and guide our future female leaders.

 Jennifer Palmieri has seen women dealing with a multitude of different obstacles and struggles throughout her career.
 But the result of the 2016 election, which saw Donald Trump became the President of the United States, made her realise that people still face huge issues when it comes to accepting a female leader.

-As a result, many people saw her as inauthentic and didn’t trust her, women included.
-And this is because, in order for Hillary to compete with the other male candidates, she had to act as they did - emotionless, assertive and unapologetic in her declaration that she is powerful enough for the role of President.
+As a result, many people – women included – saw her as inauthentic.
+And this is because, in order for Hillary to compete with the other male candidates, she had to act as they did – emotionless, assertive and unapologetic in her declaration that she is powerful enough for the role of President.
 People were not used to seeing a woman in this ‘male environment’ and behaving in this way.
 To many it seemed unnatural.
 A power-seeking image and expressed power-seeking intent can bias voters against female politicians.

 Jennifer’s arguments can be extended much further than just politics.
 It can be applied to all areas in life where women seek to succeed – including technology.